algorhythmicdev/AlgoWeb/README.md

-Comprehensive Bug and UI/UX Audit of AlgoRhythmics Website
+Audit Report: AlgoRhythmics Website

-Visual/Layout Issues
+Phase 1: Visual / Layout Issues

-Hero Aside Not Centered on Mobile: On narrow viewports, the <Hero> component’s aside content (e.g. founder image or “highlights”) remains left-aligned.
-For example, on the founders section the photo and text aren’t centered under the hero on mobile.
-Fix: Add responsive centering in Hero.svelte.
-For instance, inside <style>:
+Hero Aside Not Centered on Mobile (file: Hero.svelte) – On narrow screens the hero’s aside content (e.g. founder image or highlights) remains left-aligned.
+The fix is to center the hero aside in mobile view.
+For example, in Hero.svelte’s <style>, add a media rule:

+/* Hero.svelte: center aside content on small screens */
 @media (max-width: 600px) {
   .hero--align-center .hero__aside {
     justify-self: center;